Crunchy000/WebLander/README.md

 **[▶ Play it](https://crunchy000.github.io/WebLander/)**

-A browser port of **Lander**, the flat-shaded 3D game David Braben wrote for the Acorn Archimedes in 1987 and which shipped on the machine's application discs.
+A browser tribute to **Lander**, the flat-shaded 3D game David Braben wrote for the Acorn Archimedes in 1987 and which shipped on the machine's application discs.